 — Hoffman, Covenant of Blood,* pp. 149-150, 154

 Much of this book is available through Google Books’ preview, so it’s easy to check out quickly.
 But consider investing in a copy.
-Particular as it may seem on first glance, this is a very wide-ranging and useful resource.
+While it may seem very specific and narrow on first glance, this is a very wide-ranging and useful resource.

 * Please see Source Materials for full citations and additional information.